 Then, when I was 30, I married a wonderful, patient man who appreciated my, er, creative nature, but I found the first year of marriage incredibly stressful.
 I had just committed my life to someone who (rightfully) wanted to know my plan for the month, the week, the evening.
 But there rarely was a plan — except when there were plans, and I often mixed up dates and double booked or missed out on something completely, leaving my husband to attend a family dinner or work event without me.

 At some point during that first year of supposed marital bliss, I came across an article in The Atlantic about how ADHD is different for women.
-It turns out that many women aren’t diagnosed until their 30s when the challenges of marriage and motherhood become too stressful.
+It turns out that many women aren’t diagnosed until their 30s when the challenges of work and/ or marriage and/ or motherhood become too stressful.
 It felt so familiar, perhaps even spot on.
 But over the years, I had convinced myself that I just needed to try harder (thanks in part to low self esteem and chidings from a handful of authority figures).
 So instead of feeling relieved, I remember thinking that I probably didn’t actually have ADHD — that would be too easy — and what I really needed to do was focus more, sleep more, exercise more, eat better, set more calendar reminders, manage my time better, etc. So I tried, and failed, and tried and failed, over and over again.

 A few years later, when I got pregnant, I was determined to not be a mess of a parent and I shifted every single one of my energies toward preparing for the baby.
 I was hyper-focused on being a good mom, an organized mom, a mom who had her (kid’s) shit together.
 I researched, I planned, I read.
 I obsessed.